-- 1. Formulation of the criteria for determining qualifications, positive attributes and independence of a director and recommend to the Board a policy relating to the remuneration of the directors, key managerial personnel and senior management.; - Formulation of criteria for evaluation of performance of Independent Directors and the Board;
+Formulation of the criteria for determining qualifications, positive attributes and independence of a director and recommend to the Board a policy relating to the remuneration of the directors, key managerial personnel and senior management;

-- Identifying persons who are qualified to become directors and who may be appointed in senior management in accordance with the criteria laid down and recommend to the Board their appointment and removal; - 4.
-Oversee familiarization programmes for directors; - 5.
-Framing, recommending to the Board and implementing, on behalf of the Board and Shareholders, policy on remuneration of Directors, Key Managerial Personnel (KMP) & senior management, including ESOP and any other compensation payment. - Composition, Meetings and Attendance of Nomination and Remuneration Committee:
+- Formulation of criteria for evaluation of performance of Independent Directors and the Board: - Identifying persons who are qualified to become directors and who may be appointed in senior management in accordance with the criteria laid down and recommend to the Board their appointment and removal; - Oversee familiarization programmes for directors: - Framing, recommending to the Board and implementing, on behalf of the Board and Shareholders, policy on remuneration of Directors, Key Managerial Personnel (KMP) & senior management, including ESOP and any other compensation payment.

+Composition, Meetings and Attendance of Nomination and Remuneration Committee:

-During the year, 2 (Two) meetings of Nomination and Remuneration Committee were held i.e. on August 12, 2022 and February 11, 2023.
+During the year, 1 (One) meeting of Nomination and Remuneration Committee was held on February 12, 2024.

-Name of Member Designation Category No. of meetings during tl year Held Attended Mr. Mukesh Desai Chairman Independent Director 2 2 Mr. Keyoor Bakshi Member Independent Director 2 2 Ms. Veena Padia Member Independent Director 2 2
+Name of Member Designation Category ngs during the rear Held Attended Mr. Mukesh Desai Chairman Independent Director 1 1 Mr. Keyoor Bakshi Member Independent Director 1 1 Ms. Veena Padia Member Independent Director 1 1